-In the USA, the most exhaustive law in this regard is California's Consumer Privacy Act (CCPA), which we mentioned Google has now been accused of violating.
+In the USA, the most exhaustive law in this regard is California's Consumer Privacy Act (CCPA), as amended by the CPRA, which we mentioned Google has now been accused of violating.

 Many consumers and lawmakers had already started to take a hard look at Google due to supposed transgressions against user privacy, especially when it came to their maps and search services.